tomhendra/courses/15-fem-professional/1-javascript-the-hard-parts-v2/README.md

 - Hold promise-deferred functions in a microtask queue and callback function in a task queue (Callback queue) when the Web Browser Feature (API) finishes
 - Add the function to the Call stack (i.e. run the function) when:
-  - Call stack is empty & all global code run (Have the Event Loop check this condition).
+  - Call stack is empty & all global code run (have the Event Loop check this condition).
 - Prioritize functions in the microtask queue over the Callback queue.

 **Promises, Web APIs, the Callback & Microtask Queues and Event loop enable:**